More than 100 children are waitlisted for Junior Lifeguard program in Carpinteria | News Channel 3-12

 Osiris Castaneda said there is also a social equity aspect.
 He said too many Latino children can't pass the swim test required to be part of the program.

-He said the more children who are able to take part will also be better stewards of the ocean.
+"It has been transformative, educational, it has also been important in terms of him being connected to the ocean as well as his community," said Castaneda.

+Many parents believe the lack of pay makes it difficult to recruit lifeguards to run the program.

-They hope the city council will find a way to raise the funds and hire more people before it begins on June 20.
+They hope the city council will find a way to raise the funds and hire more people before it begins in June after schools let out.

 Carpinteria staff members said they would update parents on Friday.

-Council members discussed raising lifeguard salaries in order to recruit more young adults without taking a vote.
+Council members seemed to support raising lifeguard salaries in order to recruit, but they did not take a vote on the issue.

-They asked staff to make it the highest priority possible to resolve the issue before summer.
+They asked staff to make finding a way to allow more kids into the program their highest priority.

+It is likely to an agenda item in the weeks to come.

 For more information visit carpinteriaca.gov.